mikecroucher/nearest_correlation/ReadMe.md

 # Python versions of nearest correlation matrix algorithms.

-This module will eventually contain several algorithms for computing the nearest correlation matrix.
+This module will eventually contain several algorithms for solving nearest correlation matrix problems.

-The only algorithm currently implemented is that of Nick Higham.
+The only algorithm currently implemented is Nick Higham's.
 The code in this module is a port of the MATLAB original at http://nickhigham.wordpress.com/2013/02/13/the-nearest-correlation-matrix/

 Run the (currently rather small) test suite as follows: